bresleveloper/angular-spfx/README.md

 * Package Manager : npm 10.7.0
 * SPFX			  : 1.19.0

-will try angular standalone feature (15.x+) instead of @angular/elements

 see more [here](https://stackoverflow.com/questions/60248452/is-there-a-compatibility-list-for-angular-angular-cli-and-node-js)
 and [here](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/compatibility)

-## instructions

-1. create main folder (say `big-ng-spfx`)
-2. create angular project, ng new ... (say `inner-angular-elements`)
-3. create subfolder for spfx (say `outer-angular-spfx`)
-4. inside create spfx solution with `yo` .... and create spfx

 ## journey
-lets do some tests and see how smart we can go
+lets do some tests and see how smart we can go.

+example with angular standalone feature (15.x+). doesnt really matter.

 #### links
 1. https://gonadn.medium.com/setup-angular-cli-elements-project-and-spfx-as-two-projects-solution-b733f1776ee4